Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbac.md

 ## <ins>1) Convert raw autoExecute data to mzML via MSConvert.<ins>

-   1) Select browse to  your Bruker FID file by clicking 'Browse'
+   1) Select browse to  your Bruker FID file by clicking 'Browse'.

-   2) Click 'Add' to submit your file to the conversion cue
+   2) Click 'Add' to submit your file to the conversion cue.

-   3) Select where you would like your file to be saved under "Output Directory"
+   3) Select where you would like your file to be saved under "Output Directory".

-   4) Ensure mzML is selected under 'Options/Output format'
+   4) Ensure mzML is selected under 'Options/Output format'.

-   5) When the previous steps are completed, click 'Start'
+   5) When the previous steps are completed, click 'Start'.

    6) The output of this conversion will be a single autoexecute mzML for the entire plate (this single file will be split in the "Idbac_split_maldi_workflow" section below).